View the full list of fields, first using long-form arguments:

 See Modifying PXEboot Images for details.

-The administrator can also re-create the DefaultImage.
+You can also recreate the DefaultImage.

 See Recreating the Default Image for details.

-The administrator can also create a new image from an ISO or network
+You can also create a new image from an ISO or network

 accessible package repository.
+When doing that,

 and an optional release.